-B.2.3 Rearrangement of network assets at customer request, excluding alteration and relocation of existing public lighting assets
+B.2.3 Rearrangement of network assets at customer request, excluding alteration and relocation of existing public lighting assets customer removal or relocation of service wire to allow work on private installation.

 This charge is applied when a customer requests capital work for which the prime purpose is to satisfy a customer requirement other than new or increased supply, other than where Guideline 14 is applied.